openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 The Combo, the Insight and the older Medtronics are solid pumps, and loopable.
 The Combo has the advantage of many more infusion set types to choose from as it has a standard luer lock.
 And the battery is a default one you can buy at any gas station, 24 hour convenience store and if you really need one, you can steal/borrow it from the remote control in the hotel room ;-).

-The advantages of the DanaR/RS as the pump of choice however are:
+The advantages of the DanaR/RS vs. the Combo as the pump of choice however are:

 - The Dana*R/RS connects to almost any phone with Android >= 5.1 without the need to flash lineage.
 If your phone breaks you usually can find easily any phone that works with the Dana*R/RS pumps as quick replacement... not so easy with the Combo.
 (This might change in the future when Android 8.1 gets more popular)
 - Initial pairing is simpler with the Dana* RS.
 But you usually only do this once so it only impacts if you want to test a new feature with different pumps.